-The supportive services are in addition to "resident services" that the owner provides.
+The supportive services are in addition to "resident services" that the owner provides as required by CTCAC.
 The supportive services shall be coordinated and managed by the County.
 However, the supportive services may be provided by a combination of County staff, County contractors, or staff or contractors of the County's partner agencies.
 The MOU is not a commitment of funds directly to the project.
+Instead, the commitment is for the supportive services that are tailored to the development project.